05) Alchemy 2: Smooth, Tape-Inspired Sound

 In medieval times, people believed in "alchemy": a fictional process that could supposedly transform mundane materials into precious gold.
 Sadly, it doesn't exist...

-When to Use ALCHEMY
+When To Use ALCHEMY

 Things to Keep In Mind